Waste Shipment – Transboundary

 A distinction is made in particular between the following procedures:

-- Procedures concerning the shipment of wastes for recycling
+- Procedures concerning the shipment of wastes for recovery

 - Procedures concerning the shipment of wastes for disposal